prebid/addressability-framework/mvp-spec/dsp-api.md

 ### The Preferences object

 <!--partial-begin { "files": [ "preferences-table.md" ] } -->
-The Preferences object list all the preferences of a user in a dictionary.
-For now, there is only one preference ("opt-in").

 | Field   | Type                   | Details                                   |
 |---------|------------------------|-------------------------------------------|
 | version | Number                 | The Prebid SSO version of the object.     |